-Tales of Wind on PC: How Does It Stack Up Against Other MMORPGs?
+Tales of Wind : How Does It Stack Up Against Other MMORPGs?

 If you’re a fan of mobile MMORPGs, you’ve probably already had enough of cute-looking games that repeat the same old patterns as an excuse to reach for your wallet.
 At a glance, Tales of Wind might appear to be one such terrible release.
 In fact, we started playing it with exactly this bias, but it didn’t take more than a few minutes to realize that we were wrong.
 Hurray!